Snixy Kitchen

 The two pictures above show the crust baked on a pizza stone in a conventional oven.

-Gluten-free pizza is made using a combination of gluten-free flours, with milk and apple cider vinegar added in to help with the structure of the yeast development.
-My gluten-free pizza recipe starts with the same flour blend I made into gluten-free soft pretzels: Bob’s Red Mill gluten-free oat flour, sorghum flour, tapioca starch, and corn starch.
+My gluten-free pizza dough is made using a combination of gluten-free flours, with milk and apple cider vinegar added in to help with the structure of the yeast development.
+It's based off the same flour blend I use for these chewy gluten-free soft pretzels: gluten-free oat flour, sorghum flour, tapioca starch, and corn starch.
 The texture of the inside of the pretzels is doughy and chewy, just how I wanted my gluten-free pizza crust, which made it perfectly suited for the adaptation.

 Oat flour gives the crust it's soft moist texture and wholesome whole grain notes.